In Salesforce, several declarative(point and click) tools automate the organizations’ business processes.

 Recall actions are the actions that occur when a record is recalled after submission for approval.
 It can include any approval actions such as email alerts, field updates, tasks, or outbound messages.

-Once an approval process is activated no more steps can be added to it, so, then the only option is to clone the approval process.
+- Once an approval process is activated, no more steps can be added to it, so, then the only option is to clone the approval process.